kpunith8/Links-and-Tutorials/Web Development/HTML and DOM.md

 #### contentEditable

-- The `contentEditable` property sets or returns whether the content of an element is editable or not.
+- The `contentEditable` property sets or returns whether the content of an element is editable or not. can be set on body to make the website like an `editor`

 ```javascript
 document.getElementById("myP").contentEditable = "true";